aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

 ### Introduction

- In this document, we will introduce **ASP.NET Zero Power Tool** and expalin it.
-This tool is developed to minimize the effort of creating a new ebtity.
+ In this document, we will introduce **ASP.NET Zero Power Tools** and explain it.
+This tool is developed to minimize the effort of creating a new entity.
 It creates all related layers (including UI) by defining an entity.

 ### Download And Install